What is a call center?

 - Advanced statistics on agent calls, service level and availability.

 - Call supervision and monitoring, allowing supervisors to listen in on calls and participate directly in conversations.

 - Features such as call automation and click-to-call for simplifying and automating phone campaigns.

 Call centers also generally possess a CRM for contact management.
 The ability to link call center phones to the CRM is vital for better productivity.
-Agents must automatically be able to access contact files, and call logs and other information must automatically sync with these files, centralising all interactions with a given contact in one place (calls, texts, chats, emails, etc.).
+Agents must automatically be able to access contact files and call logs, and other information must automatically sync with these files, centralizing all interactions with a given contact in one place (calls, texts, chats, emails, etc.).

 Read also: Choosing Your Call Center Software.

 Can a small business establish a call center?